Civic Chandran v. Ammini Amma: Facts

-In 1952, playwriter Thoppil Bhasi wrote the play Ningalenne Communistakki.
+In 1952, playwright Thoppil Bhasi wrote the play Ningalenne Communistakki.
 Since then the drama has been staged over 10,000 times and has garnered widespread appreciation.
 Thoppil Bhasi was an active member of the Communist Party of India and through his play he aimed to garner support for his party as well as to organize the people belonging to the allegedly lower strata of the society in a struggle against oppression, exploitation and poverty in order to bring about a revolution which would result in the victory of the workers.
 This drama was instrumental in the political victory of the Communist Party of India in Kerala in 1957.
 All the rights in the play were first vested in Thoppil Bhasi and after his demise, the same were transferred to his legal heirs, who are also the plaintiffs of the present suit.
 In 1995, Defendant no. 1 wrote a drama called "Ningal Are Communistakki" (hereinafter referred to as the counter-drama).
-This drama was styled as a counter-drama to the drama written by Thoppil Bhasi and was published in the Malayalam edition of India Today, the owner of which is Defendant no. 2, a private company.
-Defendant no. 3 is the Executive Director, Printer and Publisher of the said company.
-Defendant 4 is the President of "Rangabhasha", a drama troop and Defendant no. 5 is the Secretary of the same.
+This drama was styled as a counter-drama to the drama written by Thoppil Bhasi and was published in the Malayalam edition of India Today, the owner of which is defendant no. 2, a private company.
+Defendant no. 3 is the executive director, printer and publisher of the said company.
+Defendant 4 is the president of "Rangabhasha", a drama troop and defendant no. 5 is the secretary of the same.
 This drama troop had been making preparations to stage the counter-drama.

 The drama contained the following categories of characters: